 - The presence of a chemically corrosive agent (organic acid)

 So how are companies looking to combat corrosion in the coils of their HVAC related products?

 There are four common coil “coating” materials that wrap the tubing and protect against negative environmental stimuli.
-This include:
+This includes:

 Another proposed remedial effort is to increase the thickness of the copper coil pipes.